hkolstee/masterThesis/notes/week_50.md

       P((s'_0 ... s'_n) | (s_0...s_n), (a_0 ... a_n))) = \prod_{i=0}^n P_i
   $$

-  <span style="color:red">(Probable) Contradiction with 2023 CityLearn MDP: The external feature (neighborhood level observation) of Carbon emission rate, is based on the ...</span>.

 - A factored, $n$-agent Dec-MDP is said to be **reward independent** if there exist $R_1$ and $R_2$ such that:

   $$